ptrpfa/LinuxOS/hashing/README.md

     ```
     sudo ./CSC1107_Group_2_user
     ```
     Enter your hashing algorithm of choice and try to play around with the program.
-Observe the updates int he kernel ring buffer as well.
+Observe the updates in the kernel ring buffer as well.
 7. To clean up, run the following commands:
     ```
     sudo rmmod CSC1107_Group_2_kernel